 - black pepper

-- 16oz chicken or vegetable broth (use your own homemade if possible, it’s super-easy to make!)
+- 16 ounces chicken broth (use your own homemade if possible, it's super-easy to make!)

-- 2 Tbsp coconut milk (optional but recommended)
+- 2 tablespoons coconut milk (optional but recommended)

-- 2 Tbsp water (or more for thinner soup)
+- 2 tablespoons water (or more for thinner soup)

 - Juice of 1 orange